Timeline

 Application form

-Reducing # of Steps (11→ 8), using progressive disclosure to avoid cognitive overload
+Reducing # of Steps (11→ 8) and using progressive disclosure to avoid cognitive overload.

 In-page navigation changed from vertical stepper to horizontal bar, indicating progress in a more intuitive way.